Crawl Space Vapor Barrier Installation & Moisture Control

 With the crawl space sealed you are also not paying to heat or cool air that is leaking outside your home.
 This can drastically lower the cost of your utility bills.

 Open crawl spaces provide excellent homes for pests.
 If you are a rodent, insect, reptile or larger animal you need shelter to survive.
 Homeowners have unintentionally been very kind in providing their open, warm, humid crawl spaces as homes for these pests.

 By closing the entrance and vents to the crawl space open passages for pests to enter are shut.
-No snakes or racoons are getting in.
+No snakes or raccoons are getting in.
 The vapor barrier and dehumidifier keep the moisture low so it is not a nest for termites.
-Your chances of having insects or rodents in the crawl space is much lower.
+Your chances of having insects or rodents in the crawl space are much lower.
 This also means no smells rising into the house from feces, nests or dead animals.

 So now that you know you should install vapor barrier in your home the question is why should you choose Tar Heel Basement Systems to do it.
 Here are some reasons: